Last updated 2 October 2021

 |In relation to younger adults in long-stay nursing and residential care settings, please also see Welsh Government updated guidance on 24 February on Covid-19 vaccinations for individuals with a learning disability or severe mental illness.|

-If you have not received your first dose COVID-19 vaccination please use our form below to let us know.
+If you have not not received your invitation for COVID-19 vaccination you can attend a drop-in session or use our dedicated form to let us know.
+You can complete this form for yourself or for someone else you know.

 More information about COVID-19 vaccination in Powys is available from our COVID-19 vaccination page.